tradle/why-hypercore/FAQ.md

 1. Applications need data structures.
 Hypercore provides append-only log, Hypertrie key-value store, Hyperbee database and Hyperdrive filesystem.
 2. Hypercore support data editing as a design principle.
 [BitTorrent enhancement BEP 46](https://news.ycombinator.com/item?id=17306106) exists for updating files, but it does not allow updating a record in a database, so is not suitable for applications.
-3. It provides data add/edit version history which allows auditing, point-in-time-recovery, and state snapshots.
+3. It provides full data add/edit version history which allows auditing, point-in-time-recovery, and state snapshots.
 4. It provides sparse download like BitTorrent, but extends it to databases.
 5. Hypercore has data access authentication.
 6. Hypercore has network encryption.